nicwest/site/content/posts/fear-of-shipping.md

 This is the fear of shipping.

-* you ship things
-* there is a non 0% chance that that thing will break
-* there is a non 0% chance that that thing will break catastrophically
-* the more things you ship, the more likely it is that you will see something break.
-* eventually you will be responsible for something really bad happening
+As a developer my job is to design, build, and eventually release software into the world to be used by other people.
+Most of the time this process happens happily without issue.
+Sometimes however, these things that I have built don't work as intended, or they break, or they damage other parts of the system I am working in.
+These incidents can lead to a range of not fun experiences; frantic roll-backs, lots of shouting, middle of the night calls, my employer loosing money, returns to the drawing board, and endless post-mortems.

+Every time something leaves my computer there is a non zero % chance that it will break.
+Therefore more stuff that I ship, the more likely it is that I will see a disastrous outcome.
+When this happens it hurts me on a personal level.
+This bad thing that happened is my fault.

-These painful memories build up like scar tissue.
-Each one adding another layer to your paranoia related to deploying code.
+Sadly sending something out the door without issue doesn't appear to heal these wounds.
+The painful memories of when it all went wrong build up like scar tissue.
+Each one adding another layer to my paranoia related to deploying code.

-This paranoia only compounds when you get more that one person together.
+I get together with other developers and we exchange war stories.
+Each cock up explained to one another in detail, warnings against use of a technology or practice, fables for the next person not to follow in their footsteps.
+Their scars become my scars, my paranoia is no longer linear, it compounds with each new developer I talk to.